The Kurt Kinetic Road Machine

 While I expect my Road Machine to last a lifetime, it’s nice to know that if there is ever a problem it will be resolved quickly and painlessly.

 While you can use your bike as-is on the trainer, I highly recommend a dedicated trainer tire and wheel.
 I found that even after just a couple hundred miles my rear road tire was sort of flattening out where it contacted the roller.
 I purchased the Tacx Trainer Tire and mounted it to an inexpensive wheel, the Aeromax Road Bike Comp 700c Wheels.
+Of course you’ll need a cassette, too.
 This setup allows me to quickly switch my usual rear wheel and tire to the dedicated trainer wheel and tire.

 Unless you don’t mind burning through expensive road tires, having a dedicated trainer tire and wheel is pretty much required.